-(Keep for your records-don't file with payment.)
+(Keep for your records-don't file with your payment.)

-1. Oregon net income expected in 1 2. upcoming tax year.
-Tax on Oregon net income (see Appendix B).
-2 3.
+1. Oregon net income expected in 1. upcoming tax year.

+- 2. Tax on Oregon net income (see Appendix B). - 3.
 Subtract tax credits allowable in upcoming tax year.
-Tax credits can't be used to reduce minimum tax.
-3 4.
+Tax credits can't be used to reduce minimum tax. - 4.
 Net tax (line 2 minus line 3).

-4 If the amount on line 4 is less than \$500, stop .
+If the amount on line 4 is less than \$500, stop.
 You don't have to make estimated tax payments.
 Caution: If your final tax liability when you file your return is \$500 or more, you may be subject to UND.

-5. Amount of each payment.
+Amount of each payment.
 (Divide line 4 by the number of payments you need to make.
 This is usually 4.)
-5
+If your expected net tax changes during the year, refigure your estimated tax payments using the Estimated tax payments' worksheet.